jonasmue/jonasportfol.io/src/posts/cover-letters-gpt2.md

 ---

 I guess nobody really loves writing cover letters — so why not have an A.I. do it for you?
 I figured it would be a fun experiment to try if that actually worked.
 Research in neural text generation has made big progress in the past two years.
-Especially OpenAI managed to impress with their GPT releases.
+Especially **OpenAI managed to impress with their GPT releases**.
 However, since they have not released the parameters of their most recent GPT-3^[Brown, T. B., Mann, B., Ryder, N., Subbiah, M., Kaplan, J., Dhariwal, P., ... & Agarwal, S. (2020).
-Language models are few-shot learners. arXiv preprint arXiv:2005.14165.] model yet (and it would presumably not be possible to fine tune this huge model on a Google Colaboratory instance anyway), I decided to fine tune an instance of last year's GPT-2^[Radford, A., Wu, J., Child, R., Luan, D., Amodei, D., & Sutskever, I. (2019).
+Language models are few-shot learners. arXiv preprint arXiv:2005.14165.] model yet (and it would presumably not be possible to fine tune this huge model on a Google Colaboratory instance anyway), I decided to work with an instance of last year's **GPT-2**^[Radford, A., Wu, J., Child, R., Luan, D., Amodei, D., & Sutskever, I. (2019).
 Language models are unsupervised multitask learners.
 OpenAI Blog, 1(8), 9.] model.

-At the time of its publication, GPT-2 became popular for its superior performance in text generation, being able to write articles with coherency spanning across different paragraphs.
-Some artificially generated text examples can be found on [OpenAI's website](https://openai.com/blog/better-language-models/#sample1).
-These examples suggest that this model should be able to also generate cover letters which range in a similar text length.
+At the time of its publication, **GPT-2 became popular for its superior performance in text generation**.
+It is capable of writing articles with coherency spanning across several paragraphs.
+Some artificially generated text examples can be found
+[here on OpenAI's website](https://openai.com/blog/better-language-models/#sample1).
+These examples suggest that this model should also be able to generate cover letters as they range in a similar text length.

 ## 🗞 Data
-In order tailor the model to a certain domain — as in our case the "cover letter domain" — one needs a sufficiently large dataset to fine tune the model's parameters on.
+In order tailor the model to a certain domain — as in our case the "cover letter domain" — one needs a **sufficiently large dataset to fine tune the model's parameters** on.
 Luckily, there are a lot of example cover letters for all kinds of jobs in the internet.
 The dataset I created consists of 1866 cover letters for the training set and another 208 letters for the evaluation set.
 The data corpus was mainly obtained from [indeed's Cover Letter Samples](https://www.indeed.com/career-advice/cover-letter-samples) as well as [JobHero's Sample Cover Letters](https://www.jobhero.com/sample-cover-letters/).

 ## ⚙️ Training
 Training was conducted on a [Google Colab GPU instance](http://colab.research.google.com) using [Hugging Face's Transformers framework](https://github.com/huggingface/transformers/tree/master/examples/language-modeling).
-As base model, a distilled version of GPT-2, [distilgpt2](https://huggingface.co/distilgpt2) was used which was created by the same methods as DistilBERT^[Sanh, V., Debut, L., Chaumond, J., & Wolf, T. (2019).
+As base model, a **distilled version of GPT-2, [distilgpt2](https://huggingface.co/distilgpt2)** was used.
+It was created by the same methods as DistilBERT^[Sanh, V., Debut, L., Chaumond, J., & Wolf, T. (2019).
 DistilBERT, a distilled version of BERT: smaller, faster, cheaper and lighter. arXiv preprint arXiv:1910.01108.].
-In order to fit on the GPU memory, training was conducted with a block size of 256 which should still generate decent results considering that the average cover letter token length is only slightly above this at 278.33.
+In order to fit on GPU memory, training was conducted with a block size of 256 which should still generate decent results considering that the average cover letter token length is only slightly above this at 278.33.

 ## 📨 Results